honghui-liu/reflionx_tables/README.md

 3. `reflionx.mod`
     - The input spectrum is a `cutoffpl` with the cutoff energy fixed at 300 keV.
     - The electron density is fixed at 10^15 cm^-3.
-    - Free parameters are the photon index, the iron abundance and the ionization parameter.
+    - Free parameters are the photon index, the iron abundance (in solar units) and the ionization parameter.
     - This model is identical to the one hosted on the Heasarc "Additional Models" website.
     - Please cite:
         - Ross, Fabian and Young, 1999, MNRAS, 306, 461. [link](https://ui.adsabs.harvard.edu/abs/1999MNRAS.306..461R/abstract)